rokroskar/spark_workshop/README.md

 ### Back on the same page

 From here the process is identical.
-The `start_notebook.py` script first sets up a secure notebook for you, so you will be prompted to enter a password.
+The `start_notebook.py` script first sets up a secure notebook for you, so you will be prompted to enter a password (this is just for you, so pick anything you want).
 Finally, when it's finished you will see a message with something like this

 ```
 [I 15:32:11.906 NotebookApp] The IPython Notebook is running at: https://[all ip addresses on your system]:8889/